Best Time to Repair Your Lawn in the UK - GREENER

 4. Overseed or patch

 Lightly rake the area afterwards to mix the seed with soil and cover lightly with a thin layer of compost or topsoil (around 0.5cm).
 This keeps seed moist and protects it from birds.
+The best time to sow seed is early autumn or spring, with October being the last opportunity before winter for successful germination.

 5. Water consistently